Tunable spin polarization and electronic structure of bottom-up synthesized MoSi$_2$N$_4$ materials

-{\it Crystal structure and dynamical stability of MoSi$_2$N$_4$.} The monolayer MoSi$_2$N$_4$ crystallizes in the hexagonal lattice with space group $D^1_{3h}$ ($P\bar{6}m2$, No.~187).
-It consists of strongly bonded seven sublayers stacking in the order of N-Si-N-Mo-N-Si-N that can be viewed as a sandwich of MoN$_2$ layer by two Si-N bilayers (see Fig. \ref{fig:CS}(a)-(e)).
-This monolayer structure preserves a trigonal $C_{3v}$ and $M_z (z \rightarrow -z)$ mirror plane symmetries and breaks inversion symmetry.
-The monolayers are stacked by weak van der Waals forces in -A-B-A- order to realize a 2H bilayer structure in a way similar to MoS$_2$.
-Unlike monolayers, the bilayer MoSi$_2$N$_4$ realizes a high-symmetry group $D^4_{6h}$ ($P6_3/mmc$, No.~194)~\cite{hong2020chemical,zhong2020strain}, restoring the spatial center of inversion which is marked by the red dot in Fig. \ref{fig:CS}(b).
-The equilibrium interlayer distance ($d_0$) between Mo$_1$ and Mo$_2$ sublayers in the bilayer is found to be 10.65 \AA.
-Notably, the 2H-bilayer structure can be repeated to realize the bulk of MoSi$_2$N$_4$ materials in a way similar to transition metal dichalcogenides.
+{\it Crystal structure and dynamical stability of MoSi$_2$N$_4$.} Monolayer MoSi$_2$N$_4$ crystallizes in the hexagonal lattice with space group $D^1_{3h}$ ($P\bar{6}m2$, No.~187).
+It involves strongly-bonded, seven-layer stacking in the order N-Si-N-Mo-N-Si-N that can be viewed as a sandwich involving an MoN$_2$ layer and two Si-N bilayers [Fig. \ref{fig:CS}(a)-(e)].
+This structure preserves trigonal $C_{3v}$ and $M_z (z \rightarrow -z)$ mirror-plane symmetries but breaks the inversion symmetry.
+The monolayers can be stacked in the -A-B-A- order to realize a 2H bilayer structure similar to that of MoS$_2$.
+Unlike the monolayer, bilayer MoSi$_2$N$_4$ realizes the higher-symmetry group $D^4_{6h}$ ($P6_3/mmc$, No.~194)~\cite{hong2020chemical,zhong2020strain}, restoring the spatial center of inversion, which is marked by the red dot in Fig. \ref{fig:CS}(b).
+The equilibrium interlayer distance ($d_0$) between the Mo$_1$ and Mo$_2$ sublayers in the bilayer is found to be 10.65 \AA.
+Notably, the 2H-bilayer structure can be repeated to realize the bulk MoSi$_2$N$_4$ materials like the transition metal dichalcogenides.
 The optimized structural parameters and Wyckoff positions for bulk MSi$_2$Z$_4$ are listed in Table \ref{T1:bulk}.

-To showcase the stability of the monolayer and multilayer MoSi$_2$N$_4$, we present the calculated phonon dispersion curves for monolayer, bilayer, and bulk structures in Figs. \ref{fig:CS}(f), (g), and (h), respectively.
-The absence of the imaginary phonon frequencies in the whole hexagonal BZ confirms the dynamical stability of these structures.
-Importantly, the bulk phonon spectrum lacks imaginary phonon frequencies similar to monolayer and bilayer MoSi$_2$N$_4$.
-This infers that the stable 3D bulk of MoSi$_2$N$_4$ can be realized experimentally.
+In order to showcase the stability of the monolayer and multilayer MoSi$_2$N$_4$ films, we present the associated phonon dispersions in Figs. \ref{fig:CS}(f)-(h).
+The absence of imaginary phonon frequencies in the entire hexagonal BZ confirms the dynamical stability of these structures.
+Notably, the bulk phonon spectrum also lacks imaginary phonon frequencies. \rsp{Our computations in which van der Waals interactions beyond the GGA are included yield similar results and affirm the robustness of our conclusions concerning the stability in all cases~\cite{SPM}.} We thus infer that stable 3D bulk of MoSi$_2$N$_4$ can be realized experimentally~\footnote{\rsp{Notably, the thickness-dependent stability of 2D MoSi$_2$Z$_4$ materials indicates that multilayers and bulk of these materials should be possible to realize experimentally.
+Our results here should be contrasted with the thickness-dependent stability studies in the literature on various 2D materials synthesized using a top-to-bottom approach from a stable bulk.
+It is not clear a priori that stability in top-to-bottom synthesis ensures a similar stability in the bottom-up synthesis.}}.